- Elected to the House of Representatives for Cook, New South Wales, 2007. Re-elected 2010, 2013, 2016, 2019, and 2022

-John Kunkel, the Prime Minister’s Chief of Staff: before his appointment to his current position by Morrison in 2018, Kunkle served as Rio Tinto’s chief advisor for Government Relations, working as a lobbyist for the multinational mining firm.
+John Kunkel, the former Prime Minister’s Chief of Staff: before his appointment by Morrison in 2018, Kunkle served as Rio Tinto’s chief advisor for Government Relations, working as a lobbyist for the multinational mining firm.
 Rio is one of Australia’s top coal miners.
 Before this Kunkel was Deputy CEO of the Mineral Council of Australia for over six years.

 Brendan Pearson, Senior Advisor for International Trade and Investment for the Office of the Prime Minister (OPM) 2019 to present.
 Pearson was the CEO of the MCA from 2014 untl 2017, where BHP Billiton pressured the MCA over Pearson’s radically pro-coal stances and insistance on government-subsidised coal projects.

-Another way in which the mining lobby exerts influence is via the Prime Minister’s communications team.
+Another way in which the mining lobby exerted its influence is via the former Prime Minister’s communications team.
 Many of Morrison’s senior communications team have long-held ties to the Murdoch press.
 News Corporation is pro-coal and anti climate change.